 - to improve pathways to international markets

 - to improve multi-sectoral responses to climate change and disasters

 - to advance social development through the promotion of human rights, gender equality, cultural diversity and opportunities for young people

 - to improve multi-sectoral responses to non-communicable diseases and food security.

-SPC facilitates the participation and engagement of ACIAR in regional consultation processes such as Pacific Week of Agriculture, Heads of Agriculture and Forestry Services and Ministers of Agriculture and Forestry Services.
-During 2021–22, ACIAR and SPC will collaborate to progress strategic regional initiatives, particularly mitigating the impacts of current and future risks, such as the COVID-19 pandemic.
-We will also engage with SPC to consider the nature of the strategic partnership beyond 2021.
+SPC facilitates the participation and engagement of ACIAR in regional consultation processes such as Pacific Week of Agriculture and Forestry, Heads of Agriculture and Forestry Services, and Ministers of Agriculture and Forestry Services.
+During 2022–23, ACIAR and SPC will collaborate to progress strategic regional initiatives, particularly mitigating the impacts of current and future risks.

 Asia-Pacific Association of Agricultural Research Institutions

 The Asia-Pacific Association of Agricultural Research Institutions (APAARI) promotes and coordinates the national agricultural research institutes in the Asia-Pacific region, through inter-regional and inter-institutional cooperation.
 APAARI’s Strategic Plan 2017–2022, Pathways to strengthened agrifood research and innovation systems in Asia and the Pacific, identifies strategic priorities that are used to inform our input into its wider regional consultation process.

 ACIAR has a history of working with and supporting APAARI.
 We provide annual core funding for research communication, knowledge management, advocacy for agricultural biotechnology, support for capacity building, and participation in expert consultations with national agricultural research system leaders in the region.